Your area Not set — showing everywhere

 Pemigewasset Valley Fish and Game Club Noise

-Residents living on Beede Road are experiencing noise disturbances from the gun range, leading to a conflict between recreational/club rights and residential quiet enjoyment.
-The residents are seeking state-level legislative intervention because local ordinances are currently ineffective.
+Residents on Beede Road are experiencing noise disturbances from the gun range, creating a conflict between recreational land use and residential peace.

-Board position: The Board signaled that they lack the legal authority to intervene locally due to state RSA 159B exemptions and the club's incorporation status, but they are facilitating a meeting with state representatives.
+Board position: The Board signaled they are legally limited in their ability to intervene locally, noting the club's exemption under RSA 159B, but are facilitating a meeting with state representatives to explore legislative solutions.

 medium concern